2qcm2nnpbc-svg/flexfly-sniper/README.md

 # ✈️ FlexFly: Agentic Flight Arbitrage

-**"Standard search engines are for people with fixed dates.
-FlexFly is for people with freedom."**
+**Standard search engines are for people with fixed dates.
+FlexFly is for people with freedom.**

 A Multi-Agent System powered by **DeepSeek V3** and **CrewAI** that bypasses standard flight APIs to scrape the "Hidden Web" of travel hacking forums.